-- the school day starts at 8.45am (Gosforth Academy) and 8.40am (Gosforth Junior High Academy) and we expect students to be in registration at that time; - afternoon registration is at the start of Period 5 (Gosforth Academy) and 1.30pm (Gosforth Junior High Academy); - morning registers are marked at 8.45am and students will receive a late mark if they are not in registration by that time; - For Main School students, lateness to school will result in a formal written warning (planner comment).
-Three planner comments in a week will lead to detention (please see PRAISE code guidance); - For Gosforth Junior High students, three lates in a week will result in detention; - at Post 16, students are able to apply for their ILA (Independent Learner Award) which allows them to come in late once per week, if they have no lessons.
-Any student who is late for registration 3 times in a week will receive a detention.

-- if a student is late into registration or school they must report to student reception or sixth form reception.
-Failure to do so will result in a further sanction; - For Main School students, registers will be closed at 9.30am and 9.00am and for Gosforth Junior High students.
+- the school day usually starts at 8.40am and we expect students to be in registration at that time; - afternoon registration is at the start of Period 5; - morning registers are marked at 8.40am and students will receive a late mark if they are not in registration by that time; - For Main School students, lateness to school will result in a formal written warning (planner comment).
+Three planner comments in a week will lead to detention (please see PRAISE code guidance); - at Post 16, students are able to apply for their ILA (Independent Learner Award) which allows them to come in late once per week if they have no lessons.
+Any student who is late for registration or lesson regularly will be monitored by his or her tutor and placed on report. - if a student is late into registration or school, they must report to student reception or sixth form reception.
+Failure to do so will result in a further sanction; - Registers will be closed at 9.30am.
 In accordance with regulations, if students arrive after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
-This may mean that parents of compulsory school age students could face the possibility of a referral to the Attendance and Welfare Officer and face legal sanctions if the problem persists; and - if a student has a persistent late record parents will be asked to meet with the Pastoral Team and/or Attendance and Welfare Officer to resolve the problem.
-Parents can approach us at any time if they are having problems getting their child to school on time.
+This may mean that parents/carers of compulsory school age students could face the possibility of a referral to the Attendance and Welfare Officer and face legal sanctions if the problem persists;

+• if a student has a persistent late record parents/carers will be asked to meet with the Pastoral Team and/or Attendance and Welfare Officer to resolve the problem.
+Parents/carers can approach us at any time if they are having problems getting their child to school on time.